 As we near the end of the caves, the rocks appear and limestone walls replace what were quartz in some places.

-The last section is by foot.
+The last section is on foot.
 Lifejackets are off.
 It is time to touch gently and feel with permission by the guide only.
 Explorason says it is the best caves he has ever been in.
 I think that means out of the two he has been in – the first being Cuba.

 I really recommend if you come to Peloponnese that you make the trip to Diros Caves.
-For us it was a highlight.
+For us, it was a highlight.

 - Have you been to Mani, in the Peloponnese coast of Greece?